Leonel Álvarez (footballer, born 1965)

 Leonel de Jesús Álvarez Zuleta (born 29 July 1965) is a Colombian football manager and former player who played as a defensive midfielder.
-He is the current manager of Atlético Bucaramanga.

 Álvarez played 101 times for the Colombia national team between 1985 and 1997, making him the third most capped player in Colombian international football.
 He also served as head coach of the Colombia national team in 2011, and is the only coach to have been champion twice with Independiente Medellín.

 Club career

 Álvarez was born in Remedios, Colombia.
 He began his career with Independiente Medellín in 1983.
 In 1989, he was part of the Atlético Nacional team that won the Copa Libertadores in 1989.
 He won a Colombian league title with América de Cali in 1990 and another in 1992.

 He has also played for Veracruz of Mexico and Real Valladolid of Spain.

-Álvarez signed with Major League Soccer before the league's inaugural 1996 season, and was allocated to the Dallas Burn on February 5, 1996.
+Álvarez signed with Major League Soccer before the league's inaugural 1996 season, and was allocated to the Dallas Burn on 5 February 1996.

 In his year with the team, Álvarez he scored three goals and five assists for the team from a defensive midfield position, and was named as part of the MLS Best XI. Álvarez moved to Mexico for the 1997 season, where he played for Veracruz.
-He returned to Dallas Burn in 1998, where he recovered his starting position; Álvarez would be an extremely important player in the Burn's central midfield for the next two years, but on August 13, 1999, he was traded to the New England Revolution for Ariel Graziani.
+He returned to Dallas Burn in 1998, where he recovered his starting position; Álvarez would be an extremely important player in the Burn's central midfield for the next two years, but on 13 August 1999, he was traded to the New England Revolution for Ariel Graziani.
 He played his first match for the Revolution five days later, starting in a home loss to the Tampa Bay Mutiny.
-During the 2000 New England Revolution season, Álvarez scored his first goal for the Revolution, on April 1 against the LA Galaxy.
+During the 2000 New England Revolution season, Álvarez scored his first goal for the Revolution, on 1 April against the LA Galaxy.
 He started all 3 matches of the Revolutions 2000 playoff campaign.

 Álvarez played for the Revolution throughout 2001 before the team decided not to renew his contract for the 2002 season.

 Late in his career, he returned to Colombian football, where he played for Deportes Quindío and for Deportivo Pereira.